rails/webpacker/README.md

 ### Yarn Integrity

-By default in development, webpacker runs a yarn integrity check to ensure that all local npm packages are up-to-date.
+By default, in development, webpacker runs a yarn integrity check to ensure that all local npm packages are up-to-date.
 This is similar to what bundler does currently in Rails, but for JavaScript packages.
-If your system is out of date, then Rails will not initialize and you will be asked to upgrade your local npm packages by running `yarn install`.
+If your system is out of date, then Rails will not initialize.
+You will be asked to upgrade your local npm packages by running `yarn install`.

-To turn off this option, you will need to override the default by adding a new config options to your Rails development environment configuration file (`config/environment/development.rb`):
+To turn off this option, you will need to override the default by adding a new config option to your Rails development environment configuration file (`config/environment/development.rb`):

 ```
 config.webpacker.check_yarn_integrity = false
 ```

-You may also turn on this option by adding the config option to any Rails environment configuration file:
+You may also turn on this feature by adding the config option to any Rails environment configuration file:

 ```
 config.webpacker.check_yarn_integrity = true